macleginn/traversable-trie/README.md

 ### Initialization

-Create a new Trie instance:
+Create a new trie instance:

 ```python
 my_trie = Trie()